+A. Eligibility:

-- A. Eligibility: - 1.
-An "Operations Management Certificate" can be completed by either a business or a non-business major. - 2.
+- 1. An "Operations Management Certificate" can be completed by either a business or a non-business major. - 2.
 Business majors are eligible when they have attained "Major Status" within the Richards College of Business and have taken the appropriate prerequisites. - 3.
 Non-Business majors are eligible when they have completed 45 hours of classes with at least a 2.0 GPA and have taken the appropriate prerequisites. - 4.
-Students can formally apply to enroll in the certificate program in the Department of Management. - B. Course Requirements (12 hours):
+Students can formally apply to enroll in the certificate program in the Department of Management. - B. Course Requirements (12 hours and "C" or better in each course):